The Birth Order Bias

 Instead, future only children will share a plight similar to that of the middle child today.
 They won’t be able to validate their jealousies against kids with siblings, just like middle children can’t validate their jealousies against oldest siblings.
 They won’t be able to criticize siblings either.
 But they will serve as saints and mediators to siblings in general, who can no longer escape being sinners and losers to each other or to the only child.
 The only child position will become the second-most desirable placement out of all available placements in human history — a decent leg up from their position today.

 There will be no most desirable position in the new system.
 No one can be a perfect “saint” anymore.
-Oldest and youngest child will be tied for last place.
+Oldest and youngest will be tied for last place.
 They look like sinners and feel like losers to each other, and they can no longer win against the only child.
 Middle children may never completely go extinct for as long as the human race exists.
 But, even they will lose, because regardless of which sibling script they agree with, they will also be a loser and a sinner, because no birth order can attain the saint title.
 Because siblings no longer have an ironclad hold over the “saint” label, they look like sinners (as they compete) and feel like losers (as they lose battles with their siblings).
 So now it’s: Only (OK) and oldest, middle, youngest (all undesirable).

 Something worth noting is the family placement which has truly never won is the last-born child.
 They’ve never been a fully fledged saint, and they will never escape the “sinner” label.
 Their placement has always been undesirable, which runs completely contrary to the conventional wisdom.
 They might deserve the award for having the very least desirable birth order in the course of human history.
 Pour one out for the youngest child.